bsankot/Hello-World/README.md

 # Project Title
   **Hello World**
 # Description
-  > Creating a sample repository in GitHub
+  > Creating a sample repository in GitHub.
 # How to Run Program
 # Files Used
 # Additional Documentation